Eileen Brennan: Transition to film

 Her feature-film debut was in Divorce American Style (1967).
-She soon became one of the most recognizable (if not precisely identifiable) supporting actresses in film and television.
-Her roles were usually sympathetic characters, though she played a variety of other character types, including earthy, vulgar and sassy, but occasionally "with a heart of gold".
+She soon became one of the most recognizable supporting actresses in film and television.
+She usually played sympathetic characters, though she played a variety of other character types, including earthy, vulgar and sassy, but occasionally "with a heart of gold".
 A year after her feature-film debut, she became a semi-regular on the comedy-variety show Rowan & Martin's Laugh-In, but stayed for only two months.
-Brennan also appeared on Barnaby Jones; episode titled "Blood Relations" (11/28/1975).
+Brennan also appeared in the Barnaby Jones episode titled "Blood Relations" (1975).

-Although her name was not often recognized by the general public, she became a favorite of many directors, in particular Peter Bogdanovich.
+Brennan became a favorite of a number of directors, in particular Peter Bogdanovich.
 She appeared in Bogdanovich's drama The Last Picture Show as Genevieve (1971), for which she received a BAFTA nomination for best supporting actress.

-In 1972, Brennan appeared in an All in the Family episode, "The Elevator Story" (1972), as Angelique McCarthy, followed by a role as brothel madam Billie in George Roy Hill's Academy Award-winning film The Sting (1973) as the confidante of con man Henry Gondorf (Paul Newman).
+In 1972, Brennan appeared in an All in the Family episode, "The Elevator Story" (1972), as Angelique McCarthy, followed by a role in George Roy Hill's Academy Award-winning film The Sting (1973) as Billie, the brothel madam and confidante of con man Henry Gondorf (Paul Newman).
 In 1974, she reunited with director Bogdanovich, appearing in his adaptation of the Henry James novella Daisy Miller.
-Bogdanovich was the only director who made use of her musical talents (before, she sang in performances off Broadway) when he cast her as Cybill Shepherd's crude, fun-loving maid in his musical flop At Long Last Love (1975) (which also starred Madeline Kahn; Brennan and Kahn worked together in two more films: The Cheap Detective and Clue).
+Bogdanovich was the only director who made use of her musical talents (save for The Cheap Detective; and she sang in performances off Broadway) when he cast her as Cybill Shepherd's crude, fun-loving maid in his musical flop At Long Last Love (1975) (which also starred Madeline Kahn; Brennan and Kahn worked together in two more films: The Cheap Detective (1978) and Clue (1985).

 Brennan also worked with director Robert Moore and writer Neil Simon, appearing in Murder by Death as Tess Skeffington (1976) and also appearing in The Cheap Detective (1978).
 Both of these movies also starred James Coco, James Cromwell and Peter Falk.
 She had a starring role, playing the disc jockey Mother in the film FM (1978), a comedy-drama about life at a rock-music radio station.

 In 1980, Brennan received a Best Supporting Actress Oscar nomination for her role as Goldie Hawn's nasty commanding officer in Private Benjamin.
 She reprised the role in the television adaptation (1981–1983), for which she won an Emmy (supporting actress) as well as a Golden Globe (lead actress).
 She had one additional Golden Globe nomination and six Emmy nominations.
 Brennan received an Emmy nomination for her guest-star role in the Taxi episode "Thy Boss's Wife" (1981).

 In 1985, Brennan portrayed the iconic Mrs. Peacock in the Paramount Pictures adaptation of Clue.